ltrgoddard/thesis/temp.markdown

 glance seem like a string of weighty adjectives designed to puff up the status of his ‘professional business’ in fact ties in with previous statements made by Prynne about poetic form.
-In particular, the word ’shapeliness’ echoes a 1962 *paean* to ‘the poem’s achieved shape’:
+In particular, the word ‘shapeliness’ echoes a 1962 *paean* to ‘the poem’s achieved shape’:
 ‘This is not only the words as isolated monads, but their ordering; the grammar of feeling: the movement forward speeded or checked by the adverbs, bent, inverted or split by the conjunctions, maintained always